-The order in which names of candidates for each office appear on the ballot shall be determined by a drawing, by lot, conducted by the city clerk at least forty (40) days before the preliminary election.
-Such drawing shall be open to the public.
+- (1) The order in which names of candidates for each office appear on the ballot shall be determined by a drawing, by lot, conducted by the eity elerkboard of election commissioners at least forty (40) days before the scheduled date of the preliminary election.
+Such drawing shall be open to the public. - (2) Notice of the date, time and location of the drawing shall be posted in the office of the city clerk and on the official city website.